 ground water monitoring - change to table 20.
-ADEC-ACCEPTED

-32. 71 6.21 Incorrectly references table 19 as the MOC ground water results - change to table Corrected

-21. ADEC-ACCEPTED

-33. 72 6.21 At the end of the sentence beginning w/ 'The wells with the lowest' insert Bristol suggests changing this

-"depleting oxygen [in DRO-contaminated ground water] to aerobically degrade statement to the following:

-DRO'.
-The wells with the highest

-contaminant concentrations

-had comparatively low DO,

-suggesting that aerobic

-microbial respiration and

-degradation of DRO has

-occurred, depleting DO

-concentrations.

-ADEC-ACCEPTED

-34. 6.21 The entirety of sections 4.8 and 5.0 of the UVOST Investigation should be inserted This section will incorporate

-in this in this section.
-This section also needs to state that the sampling procedures and the correlation results and

-results for the UVOST investigation at the MOC are discussed in more detail in the reasons why 1% RE per 1,000

-UVOST investigation report. ppm was used as the

-conservative standard for this

-investigation.
-A section has

-been added to describe the

-results of the UVOST

-investigation and how Bristol

-evaluated the data to estimate

-the amount of contaminated

-soil associated with the

-different plumes that are

-above the cleanup level based

-on the UVOST investigation

-ADEC-ACCEPTED
+ADEC-ACCEPTED 32.
+71 6.21 Incorrectly references table 19 as the MOC ground water results - change to table Corrected 21.
+ADEC-ACCEPTED 33.
+72 6.21 At the end of the sentence beginning w/ 'The wells with the lowest' insert 'depleting oxygen [in DRO-contaminated ground water] to aerobically degrade DRO'.
+Bristol suggests changing this statement to the following: The wells with the highest contaminant concentrations had comparatively low DO, suggesting that aerobic microbial respiration and degradation of DRO has occurred, depleting DO concentrations.
+ADEC-ACCEPTED 34.
+6.21 The entirety of sections 4.8 and 5.0 of the UVOST Investigation should be inserted in this section.
+This section also needs to state that the sampling procedures and results for the UVOST investigation at the MOC are discussed in more detail in the UVOST investigation report.
+This section will incorporate the correlation results and reasons why 1% RE per 1,000 ppm was used as the conservative standard for this investigation.
+A section has been added to describe the results of the UVOST investigation and how Bristol evaluated the data to estimate the amount of contaminated soil associated with the different plumes that are above the cleanup level based on the UVOST investigation ADEC-ACCEPTED